Tagged: Random number generation

-Pseudo Random Number
+Pseudo Random Numbers (2014)

-A variable whose values depend upon the outcomes of a random experiment is called a random variable denoted by capital letters X, Y, or Z and their values by the corresponding small letters x, y or z.
+A variable whose values depend upon the outcomes of a random experiment is called a random variable denoted by capital letters $X, Y$, or $Z$ and their values by the corresponding small letters $x, y$, or $z$.

-Random Numbers and their Generation
+Pseudo Random Numbers and their Generation

 Random numbers are a sequence of digits from the set {0,1,2,⋯,9} so that, at each position in the sequence, each digit has the same probability 0.1 of being selected irrespective of the actual sequence, so far constructed.

-The simplest ways of achieving such numbers are games of chance such as dice, coins, cards or by repeatedly drawing numbered slips out of a jar.
+The simplest ways of achieving such numbers are games of chance such as dice, coins, and cards, or by repeatedly drawing numbered slips out of a jar.
 These are usually grouped purely for the convenience of reading but this would become very tedious for long runs of each digit.
 Fortunately, tables of random digits are widely available now.

-Pseudo Random Process
+Pseudo Random Numbers and Their Process

 For implementation on computers to provide a sequence of such digits easily, and quickly, the most common methods are called Pseudo Random Technique.

-Of course, the pseudo-random digits are not truly random.
-In fact, they are completely deterministic but they do exhibit most of the properties of random digits.
+Here, the digit will eventually reappear in the same order (cycle.
+For a good technique, the cycle might be tens of thousands of digits long.
+Of course, the pseudorandom numbers/digits are not truly random.
+They are completely deterministic but they do exhibit most of the properties of random digits.
 Generally, their methods involve the recursive formula e.g.

 \[X_{n+1}= a x_n +b\, mod\, m; n=0, 1, 2, …\]

-Use of this formula gives rise to a sequence of integers each of which is in the random 0 to m – 1.
+Use of this formula gives rise to a sequence of integers each of which is in the random 0 to $m-1$.

 let a = 13, b=5, and m = 1000, Generate 500 random numbers.